 You can choose between a curve, square, or round shape for your nails.
 If you need some artificial embellishment, your stylist will likely try one of these fake nail treatments.

 This will be followed by a relaxing foot and lower leg massage that feels like absolute heaven!
 The pedicure is finished with deep moisturization of your feet and lower legs.

 Typically at the end, you’ll get a nail polish.
 You may get dip powder nails, acrylic toenails, or standard laquer polish.

 Pedicures don’t just make your feet look gorgeous; they are good for the overall health of your body too!
 Let us show you how.

-Our feet carry a lot of stress in them as they are strained regularly.
-They are often the most used parts of our body, except for perhaps the hands.
+Our feet carry a lot of stress – they are strained regularly.
+They are usually the most-used parts of our body, and have the most bones in them.

-When you go for a pedicure, the foot massage helps relax the feet and release all of the stress building up.
-It promotes blood circulation, which will, in turn, make you more mobile and less likely to develop foot ache
+When you go for professional foot care, the foot massage helps relax the feet and release all of the stress building up.
+It promotes blood circulation, which will, in turn, make you more mobile and less likely to develop foot aches.

 The pedicure expert has specially designed tools to reach all those areas and clean out the gunk from under your nails.
 It helps maintain better health and hygiene, not just of your feet but the whole body.
 It will also keep all those fungal infections and nail diseases away.